Trưng sisters: Temples

 Temples to the Trưng Sisters or Hai Bà Trưng Temples were found from as early as the end of the Third Era of Northern Domination.
 The best known Hai Bà Trưng Temple is in Hanoi near Hoàn Kiếm Lake.
-The temple was constructed by king Lý Anh Tông (r.
+The temple was constructed by Emperor Lý Anh Tông (r.
 1138–1176) in 1158.
-According to tradition, in that year a devastating drought occurred in the Red River Delta, and the king ordered a Buddhist monk named Cam Thin to conduct a sacrifices rite and pray for rain at the Trung sisters temple.
-It rained the following day that saved his kingdom from famine.
-During one night the king dreamed and saw the two sisters appeared and were riding together on an iron horse.
-When the king awoke, he ordered the temple to be gloriously decorated and performed a sacrifice ritual to the sisters.
-Later he had other two temples to worship the sisters, which one was destroyed by river landslide and another one temple which still being today.
+According to tradition, in that year a devastating drought occurred in the Red River Delta, and the emperor ordered a Buddhist monk named Cam Thin to conduct a sacrifices rite and pray for rain at the Trung sisters temple.
+It rained the following day that saved his realm from famine.
+During one night the emperor dreamed and saw the two sisters appeared and were riding together on an iron horse.
+When the emperor awoke, he ordered the temple to be gloriously decorated and performed a sacrifice ritual to the sisters.
+Later he directed two other temples to worship the sisters, one of which was destroyed by river landslide and one temple which survives today.
 Other Hai Bà Trưng temples are found in Mê Linh District (Vĩnh Phúc Province), Phúc Thọ District (Hà Tây Province) and Hoàng Hoa Thám Street, Bình Thạnh District, Ho Chi Minh City.

 Women's status

-One reason for the defeat is desertion by rebels because they did not believe they could win under a woman's leadership.
+According to Keith Taylor, one reason for the defeat is desertion by rebels because they did not believe they could win under a woman's leadership.
 The fact that women were in charge was blamed as a reason for the defeat by historical Vietnamese texts in which the historians ridiculed and mocked men because they did nothing while "mere girls", whom they viewed with revulsion, took up the banner of revolt.
-The historical poem containing the phrase "mere girls", which related the revolt of the Trung Sisters while the men did nothing, was not intended to praise women nor view war as women's work, as it has been wrongly interpreted.
+The historical poem containing the phrase "mere girls", which related the revolt of the Trưng Sisters while the men did nothing, was not intended to praise women nor view war as women's work, as it has been wrongly interpreted.

 Music

 Lưu Hữu Phước wrote the patriotic song Hát Giang trường hận (Long Hatred on Hát River) between 1942–1943 to dedicate to the Trưng sisters.
-Later, Phước revised the lyrics in 1946 to create another song Hồn tử sĩ (Soul of the Matyred Soldier), which is often used as lament for state funerals, and the lyrics still mentioned the Trưng sisters' rebellion.
+Later, Phước revised the lyrics in 1946 to create another song Hồn tử sĩ (Soul of the Martyred Soldier), which is often used as lament for state funerals, and the lyrics still mentioned the Trưng sisters' rebellion.

+Portrayal in video games

+In Sid Meier's Civilization VII, Trung Trac is a playable leader.